-If you are looking for a charming Umbrian hill town to visit in one day, consider Orvieto.
-Easily done as a day trip from Rome, Orvieto has a fabulous Duomo to explore, and a stunning location for those jawdropping views of the Umbrian countryside.
-Continue reading to see how to spend one day in Orvieto!
+Easily done as a day trip from Rome, Orvieto has a fabulous duomo to explore, and a stunning location for those jaw-dropping views of the Umbrian countryside.

-The medieval hill town of Orvieto is situated high atop a tufo (volcanic rock).
-With a rich history going back to Etruscan times, side streets exhilaratingly free of tourist crowds, and lots of charming architecture, Orvieto definitely warrants a spot in your itinerary for Italy.
+With a rich history going back to Etruscan times, side streets exhilaratingly free of tourist crowds, lots of charming architecture, and fantastic views of the countryside, Orvieto is definitely worth visiting.

 ONE DAY IN ORVIETO: WHAT TO SEE AND DO!